SoaresAlisson/codifyR/README.md

 ## TODO - Future improvements

+Some improvements planned to the package.
+Not necessarily all of them will be implemented.

-- Use dataframe or list object as input to the text tagger
+- Use dataframe and list object as input to the text tagger
-- import yaml file with dictionary of terms
+- import yaml file with dictionary of terms as categories and description
 - option do add a brief quantitative description of the categories and words marked in two options: in the html coded text or in a separated file.
 - Maybe to make easier to pickup a color
+- Visualize the color palettes
-- a live render with a shiny app
+- a live render and/or a web app in Shiny
 - integrate with NER of SpacyR
+- Use a word embeddings suggestion system of new terms to the categories.
 - Use Large Language Model, probably with {rollama}, helping to codify text.